carlomilanesi/cpp-mmf/manual.md

     Xello, world!"

-As you can see, the `Y` character has not been written to the file.
+As you can see, the 'X' character has been written to the file, thanks to the call to `flush`, but the `Y` character is not.

 This brutal procedure is necessary to show the effect, because if you terminate the process in any other way, the operating system is still able to save the buffer to persistent storage.

-The `flush` call, albeit more efficient that closing and reopening the file, is rather inefficient, though, because it writes data to physical storage, and so it should be used only when data consistency is required even in case of a power failure or an operating system crash.
+The `flush` call, albeit more efficient than closing and reopening the file, is rather inefficient, though, because it writes data to physical storage, and so it should be used only when data consistency is required even in case of a power failure or an operating system crash.